 She didn’t have long to process her disappointment.
 The annoying buzz of a motor scooter approaching from behind broke her concentration.
 It was a Vespa Lambretta– a mode of transportation that might be charming when used by likes of Audrey Hepburn and Gregory Peck in Roman Holiday, but upsetting when the rider is a purse snatcher with no obvious Hollywood connections.

 The thief may have viewed my grandmother as an ideal target– a sixty-something American tourist, which in thieving circles means: lots of cash, not much resistance.
 He did exactly what you might have expected him to do: he rode up behind her and grabbed her handbag.
 Unfortunately for him, my grandmother refused to play the role of the victim.

 She held on to her purse.

-Leaving my grandfather behind once again via an abrupt choice of transportation, she decided she would rather be dragged to death than let that dirty son-of-a-bitch of a scippatore win.
+Leaving my grandfather behind once again thanks to an abrupt choice of transportation, she decided she would rather be dragged to death than let that dirty son-of-a-bitch scippatore win.
 Her new and utterly confused chauffeur traveled with her for a block before he gave up.
 Though her nylons may have lost the battle, Rita won the war.
 It was the shortest excursion of her holiday, but it left the deepest impression.

 As convenience would have it, my grandmother was deposited directly in front of the home of a luncheoning doctor.
 He ran to his window to find a woman of extreme middle age lying in the street below him: smudged, bloodied, and white-knuckling a handbag.
 (To this day, my cousin Ann Marie still marvels at the quality of that purse’s stitching).
 He helped her to her feet and brought her inside where he could examine her more closely.